 Additional Boston Celtics Info

 The Boston Celtics under the tutelage of head coach Brad Stevens, have been one of the NBA’s better teams for quite a while now.
 Since 2008, they have only missed the playoffs one time and on three occasions they have reached the Eastern Conference Finals.
-Last season, they finished 49-33 which gave the fourth seed in the Eastern Conference playoffs.
+Last season, they finished 49-33 which gave them the fourth seed in the Eastern Conference playoffs.
 In round one they swept the Indiana Pacers out of the playoffs.
 In round two their opponents, the top-seeded Milwaukee Bucks returned the favor, booting Boston out of the playoffs in five games.

 After several pre-draft trades, the Celtics ended up with the 14th and 22nd selections overall, plus the Sixers first-round draft choice, 24th overall, hybrid guard Ty Jerome from Virginia.
-With their own pair of first-rounders, they selected guard/forward Romeo Langford from Indiana and forward Grant Williams from Tennessee.
+With their pair of first-rounders, they selected guard/forward Romeo Langford from Indiana and forward Grant Williams from Tennessee.
 In free agency they made a big splash, signing point guard Kemba Walker away from the Hornets.
 Later on, in free agency they addressed their lack of big man depth, adding centers Tako Fall, Enes Kanter, and Vincent Poirier.

 Is the star tandem of Gordon Hayward and Kemba Walker plus all of this young talent enough to beat their divisional rivals?
 If the answer turns out to be no, they could flip some of this young talent at the trade deadline.